 - Hypoglossal nerves

 The cranial nerves are crucial in smell, vision, movement of the face and eyes, movements of the tongue and salivation.

-For more information on Nervous tissues or any other related topics, please register at BYJU’S.
+For more information on Nervous tissues, its characteristics and functions, or any other related topics, please register at BYJU’S.